Patrickroelofs/patrickroelofs.com/README.md

 ## Developing

-Once you've created a project and installed dependencies with `pnpm install`, start a development server:
+Install dependencies with `pnpm install`, start a development server:

 ```bash
 pnpm run dev
 ```

+set environment variables in `.env` as described in `.env.example`.

 ## Building